Elias Taguelmint

-Elias Saïd Taguelmint (born 8 April 1989) is a French-Algerian footballer who plays as a midfielder.
+Elias Saïd Taguelmint (born 8 April 1989) is a French-Algerian former professional footballer who played as a midfielder.
 Taguelmint began his career in the French lower leagues, playing for Toulouse FC B, US Marignane and GS Consolat, before moving to Algeria to play for USM Alger.
-On 10 October 2011 Taguelmint was banned indefinitely for USM Alger after assaulting a journalist and did not play until 17 December 2011.
-He currently plays for GS Consolat, having been released by USM Alger in January 2012.
+On 10 October 2011 Taguelmint was banned indefinitely for USM Alger after assaulting a journalist and he did not play until 17 December 2011.
+In January 2012, having been released by USM Alger, he returned to GS Consolat.